rdolbeau/VexRiscvBPluginGenerator/README.md

 This is a quick'n'dirty plugin generator to add a subset of the [B](https://github.com/riscv/riscv-bitmanip) extension to the [VexRiscv](https://github.com/SpinalHDL/VexRiscv) core.

 The generated plugin is for RV32 only.
-It doesn't yet support all instructions; missing instructions are:
+It doesn't yet support all B instructions; missing instructions are:

 * all instructions ending in 'W', as they are RV64-only
 * BMAT*, as they are RV64-only
-* CLMUL*
+* CLMUL* (prototype now available in their own file)
 * BDEP/BEXT/BFP
 * CRC32*
 * Three-operands instructions (CMIX, CMOV, FS[RL]*)